alf CLI Reference

 "memory_records": 47,

 Track an arbitrary workspace file so alf sync includes it.
-Known files (SOUL.md, IDENTITY.md, memory/…) are always covered; alf add extends coverage without ALF auto-walking the workspace.
+Known files (SOUL.md, IDENTITY.md, memory/…) are always covered; alf add extends coverage to anything else — a report, a CSV — without ALF ever auto-walking or slurping the whole workspace.

-The tracked set lives in <workspace>/.alf-include.json (synced on restore).
-Tracked files are preserved byte-identically under raw/openclaw/.
-Deleting a tracked file and running alf sync prunes the list and appends a note to .alf-sync-log.md.
+The tracked set is recorded in <workspace>/.alf-include.json (itself synced, so it travels on restore).
+Tracked files are preserved byte-identically under raw/{runtime}/ and written back on restore.
+Deleting a tracked file and running alf sync prunes it from the list and appends a note to .alf-sync-log.md.

 Usage